3.6: Detailed Figure Descriptions

 - Asthenosphere: Ductile, partially molten upper mantle layer beneath the lithosphere (100–350 km).

-- Mesosphere: Strong, solid lower mantle extending to about 2900 km.
+- Mesosphere: Strong, solid lower mantle extending from 350 km to 2,900 km deep.

-- Inner Core: Solid central sphere composed mostly of iron, colored in yellow, from ~5100 km to the center (6371 km).
+- Inner Core: Solid central sphere composed mostly of iron, extending from 5,100 km to the center (6,371 km).

-Figure 3.1.4 Seismic Wave Propagation in the Crust an Mantle
+Figure 3.1.4 Seismic Wave Propagation in the Crust and Mantle

 This diagram illustrates the paths and velocities of seismic waves generated by an earthquake, showing how they move through the crust and mantle of Earth’s outer layers.
-The diagram represents a cross-sectional slice of Earth’s outer shell, with color gradients and labeled layers to show how wave speed and direction change at different depths.
+A cross-sectional slice of Earth’s outer shell is shown, with color gradients and labeled layers to show how wave speed and direction change at different depths.
+This visual information is described here.

 Seismic Wave Source and Paths